 STEAM is a more engaging way to integrate and combine the concepts of science, technology, engineering, art, and math with a more hands-on approach.

 Students will join the instructor live in Zoom and participate in hands-on STEAM projects along with the instructor and other students.
-Each month will consist of different themed activities, and there are assigned projects, build challenges, and research to be completed weekly where students may receive incentives.
+Each meeting will consist of different themed activities, and there are assigned projects, build challenges, and research to be completed where students may receive incentives.

 Key Components of STEAM Include:

 - Solving problems through innovation and design

 - A combination of more than one STEAM subject, taught and assessed in tandem